Justise Winslow: Miami Heat (2015–2020)

 On June 26, 2015, Winslow was selected by the Miami Heat with the 10th overall pick in the 2015 NBA draft.
 On July 3, 2015, he signed his rookie scale contract with the Heat.
 He made his debut for the team in their season opener against the Charlotte Hornets on October 28, recording five points and seven rebounds off the bench in a 104–94 win.
 On November 6, he had a then season-best game with 13 points and eight rebounds in a loss to the Indiana Pacers.
 On January 11, he made his first career start, recording seven points and three rebounds in a loss to the Golden State Warriors.
 On February 22, he recorded a season-high 15 points, seven rebounds and four assists in 39 minutes off the bench in a 101–93 win over the Indiana Pacers.
 On March 14, he topped his season-high mark with 20 points in a 124–119 win over the Denver Nuggets.
 During his rookie year, coach Erik Spoelstra consistently called on Winslow to defend the most lethal attackers in the league, from LeBron James to James Harden, as he developed into a defensive stopper.
 At the season's end, he earned NBA All-Rookie Second Team honors.

-Winslow started all nine games for the Heat to begin the 2016-17 season before missing the next 16 with a sore left wrist.
+Winslow started the Heat's first nine games of the 2016–17 season before missing the next 16 with a sore left wrist.
 On December 22, 2016, he had a season-best game with 23 points and 13 rebounds in a 115–107 win over the Los Angeles Lakers, as he set a career high for points and tied a career best in rebounds.
 On January 5, 2017, Winslow was ruled out for the rest of the season after undergoing surgery to repair a torn labrum in his right shoulder.